-You can also click the Task Based Billing Budget button on the Budget tab and enter activity and expense budget amounts for each task or phase.
+You can also click the Task Based Billing Budget button on the Budget tab of Client Information or the Edit Task Based Billing Budget action in the Take Action pane of the Matter Manager to enter activity and expense budget amounts for each task or phase.
 This budget information is used on the Task Code Budget Report.
 When implemented, a message will be displayed during data entry if the total fees or costs entered exceed the budget for a phase or task.